 - Cannot reference a public

 Your NUANS report will list the name you reserved as well as all similar names.

 Your name will be listed in the top left as well as at number 1 below:

-The other names on your search report provide a list of existing corporate names, business names and trademarks that are similar to the one being proposed.
+The other names on your search report (found at item 2 above) provide a list of existing corporate names, business names and trademarks that are similar to the one being proposed.

 You must review these names and confirm that your proposed business name is not sufficiently similar.